 Boat Beacon’s global realtime AIS coverage.

-We hope this will prove popular with folks who already have other Marine Navigation apps/charts like Navionics, OpenCPN and iNavX which support an external NMEA AIS feed but don’t have their own Internet based AIS network or feed available.
+We hope this will prove popular with folks who already have other Marine Navigation apps/charts like Navionics, OpenCPN, iNavX and Aqua Map etc. which support an external NMEA AIS feed but don’t have their own Internet based AIS network or feed available.

 The new Boat Beacon AIS Share feature is free to trial.
 If you find it useful you can use it any time when you are out boating for a small monthly or annual subscription via IAP.